MIGS at Mass General

 A: Call 855-MIGS-MGH to make an appointment for a consultation.

-NOTE: If you have not previously seen a doctor at Mass General or within the Partners HealthCare Network, please call the Mass General Registration & Referral Center at 866-211-6588 to register before calling to make your appointment.
+NOTE: If you have not previously seen a doctor at Mass General or within the Mass General Brigham network, please call the Mass General Registration & Referral Center at 866-211-6588 to register before calling to make your appointment.

 MIGS at Mass General